simon-1729/myproject/README.md

 # API Service Gateway

 #### Details
 This is a first draft of an API Service Gateway for a system of microservices.
-As such it has a dependency on the [ModernJava app](https://github.com/CodePeeler/modernjava.git).
-The url may be configured in the myapp.py.
-However, the recommended usecase is to avail of Docker Compose and spin-up all dependencies.
+As such it has a dependency on the [ModernJava](https://github.com/CodePeeler/modernjava.git) backend microservice.
+The url for the backend service may be configured in the myapp.py file.
+The recommended usecase is to avail of Docker Compose and spin-up both the gateway and the backend service.

 ##### Setup (virtual environment and install dependencies)
 ```bash